This is the one and only EIB Network, the nation's most listened to, most envied radio talk show in America.

 Why hasn't he called on Rush Limbaugh to make that same kind of apology?

-Because again, Rush Limbaugh has made his comments.
+Because, again, Rush Limbaugh has made his comments.

 I love the diversion, but there is a difference between the apology game.

-Russia said, if I got it wrong, I apologize.
+Rush has said, if I got it wrong, I apologize.

 Seeing if he got the statement of the facts wrong, he apologizes.

-Uh the drive by media has spent nine days distorting I mean, for the last I saw, I had apologized.
+I mean, for the last I saw, I had apologized.

-They're out there reporting I have apologized, and they got it wrong, by the way, but they said I had apologized uh for something I didn't apologize for in a way to make me look like I was admitting guilt.
+They're out there reporting I have apologized, and they got it wrong, by the way, but they said I had apologized for something I didn't apologize for in a way to make me look like I was admitting guilt.

-But I didn't apologize for I apologized after Mr. Fox said that he over medicated that day he shot the ads.
+I apologized after Mr. Fox said that he over-medicated that day he shot the ads.

-I said it looked like he was either acting or under medicated because he had admitted to under medicating in his own book, which they still refuse to mention.
+I said it looked like he was either acting or under-medicated because he had admitted to under-medicating in his own book, which they still refuse to mention.

 But here I am.